Subjective/resume-2023/README.md

 # Resume

 This is my resume as a first year freshman at the University of Washington.
-[Click here](resume.pdf) to view the pdf.
+[Click here](resume.pdf) to view and/or download the pdf.

 <img src="resume.png" align=center alt="Joshua Yin's Resume">